 Peyronie's disease is usually divided into two stages:

 - The acute phase.
 The most common symptoms of this phase are painful erections and a change in the curve of the penis.

 - The chronic phase.
 The curve of the penis may be the only symptom of this phase.
 Pain, if present during the acute phase, usually gets better or goes away completely.

 Peyronie's disease is usually diagnosed using a medical history and physical exam.
 Your doctor will ask you questions about when you first noticed your symptoms and whether the symptoms were gradual or sudden.
 This will help determine which stage of Peyronie's disease you are experiencing.

-If your doctor is a primary care doctor, he or she may refer you to a urologist .
+If your doctor is a primary care doctor, you may be referred to a urologist.

 Most men are able to remain sexually active.
 Counseling can help couples maintain an active sexual life.